-Richard Joseph "Dick" Durbin is the senior United States Senator from Illinois, serving since 1997.
-A Democrat, he has been the Senate Democratic Whip since 2005, and Senate minority whip since 2025.
-He previously chaired the Senate Judiciary Committee from 2021 to 2025, where he notably led the Ketanji Brown Jackson Supreme Court nomination hearings.
-Durbin is currently serving his fifth Senate term.
+Richard Joseph Durbin is the senior United States Senator from Illinois, serving since 1997.
+A Democrat, he has held the position of Senate Democratic whip since 2005, except for the period of 2025-present when he has been the Senate minority whip.
+Notably, he chaired the Senate Judiciary Committee from 2021 to 2025, leading the Ketanji Brown Jackson Supreme Court nomination hearings.
+Durbin is currently in his fifth Senate term.

 On November 21, 1944, Richard Joseph Durbin was born.
-He is an American lawyer and politician who serves as the senior United States senator from Illinois.
+He is an American lawyer and politician who has served as the senior United States senator from Illinois since 1997.

 In 1962, Dick Durbin graduated from Assumption High School in East St. Louis.